ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 There are cases where CMW and CMW collection payloads need to be transported in PKIX messages, for example in Certificate Signing Requests (CSRs) {{-csr-a}}, or in X.509 Certificates and Certificate Revocation Lists (CRLs) {{DICE-arch}}.

-For CMW, Section 6.1.8 of {{DICE-arch}} defines the ConceptualMessageWrapper format and the associated extension object identifier.
+For CMW, Section 6.1.8 of {{DICE-arch}} already defines the ConceptualMessageWrapper format and the associated object identifier.

 This section specifies the CMWCollection extension to carry CMW collection objects.